DS-100/DS-100.github.io/setup.md

    Ensure the installation worked by running `conda --version`.

+5. Install some extra packages that don't come with Anaconda by default:

+        pip install datascience okpy

-5. Now, install the latest version of `git`:
+6. Now, install the latest version of `git`:

         sudo add-apt-repository ppa:git-core/ppa
         sudo apt-get update